n1rvana/PrivatePaper/README.md

 How to get it working:
 ======================
+(need to be on a mac at this point)
 ```
 brew install elixir
 brew install zbar
 brew install qrencode
+mix escript.build
+./PrivatePaper
 ```

 ## Not done yet: